SNU-ARC/OpenDNN/README.md

 6. Now you have built the OpenDNN port of Caffe.
 We recommend lenet with MNIST dataset for test.
 Please follow intructions of [```caffe/examples/mnist/README.md```](https://github.com/BVLC/caffe/blob/master/examples/mnist/readme.md).

+## Difference between OpenDNN-CUDA and OpenDNN-OpenCL version
+We have some inevitable decisions which is not compatible each other between CUDA and OpenCL.
+- CUDA context (e.g. cudaMemcpy) is explicitly managed by users.
+This is the exactly same way of cuDNN.
+- OpenCL context (e.g. cl::CreateBuffer) is implicitly managed by each API.
+The input & output float array should reside at the host-side memory, not the device.
+(This is a weired, but practical decision to be compatible with cuDNN)

 ## TensorFlow 1.4.1 (Experimental)
 We provide an experimental OpenDNN patch for TensorFlow 1.4.1.
 Building TensorFlow from a source code is a long way and the version is outdated already.
-But, we just log a patch and hope to be helpful for someone.
+Thus, we just log a patch and hope to be helpful for someone.
 Several original cuDNN implementation with optimization (e.g. Autotuning of cuDNN algorithmic selection) is just discarded for portability.
 You can refer it as a baseline and try the similar way of Caffe for up-to-date TensorFlow.
 (Note that you should turn on cuDNN for this patch.)

 0. Install OpenDNN.
 (As you did with Caffe.
 Keep this file (`/usr/lib/libopendnn.so`) to be up-to-date, when you change source codes of OpenDNN.)
 ```